-Clinical laboratories processing specimens from residents receiving healthcare in southeastern PA should implement methods to detect C. auris as outlined below:
+Clinical laboratories processing specimens from residents receiving healthcare in eastern PA should implement methods to detect C. auris as outlined below:

-- Use the CDC Candida auris laboratory resource and algorithm to identify C. auris based on the available phenotypic laboratory method and initial species identification; - If your laboratory does not have methodologies required to speciate C. auris, talk with your health department to evaluate the utility of forwarding isolates suspicious for C. auris for further testing at commercial or public health laboratories that can perform C. auris identification.
-Please do not forward isolates to the public health laboratories without health department approval. - Report suspected or confirmed cases of C. auris to PDPH at 215-685-6748 or DOH by calling 1-877-PA-HEALTH, or your local health department; - If possible, perform speciation for all yeast identified from an inpatient of healthcare facility (acute care hospital, LTACH, or SNF), including from both normally sterile and nonsterile body sites.
-This activity may be particularly useful in the 3 months following the release of this alert, as we seek understanding of the local epidemiology surrounding C. auris.
+- Use the CDC Candida auris laboratory resource and algorithm to identify C. auris based on the available phenotypic laboratory method and initial species identification. - If your laboratory does not have methodologies required to speciate C. auris, talk with your health department to evaluate the utility of forwarding isolates suspicious for C. auris for further testing at commercial or public health laboratories that can perform C. auris identification.
+Please do not forward isolates to the public health laboratories without health department approval. - If possible, perform speciation for all yeast isolates from an inpatient in a healthcare facility (acute care hospital, LTACH, or SNF), including from both normally sterile and nonsterile body sites.
+This activity may be particularly useful in the 3 months following the release of this alert, as we seek to understand the local epidemiology of C. auris in eastern PA.